DjangoGirls/tutorial/en/django_start_project/README.md

     (myvenv) ~/djangogirls$ django-admin startproject mysite .

+On Windows:

+    (myvenv) C:\Users\Name\djangogirls> python myvenv\Scripts\django-admin.py startproject mysite .

 > **Note** Double-check that you included the period (`.`) at the end of the command, it's important.

-`django-admin` is a script that will create the directories and files for you.
+`django-admin.py` is a script that will create the directories and files for you.
 You should now have a directory structure which looks like this:

     djangogirls
     ├───manage.py